 Bolder, brighter solid colors

 The best colors to wear are bolder, brighter solid colors that contrast your background, often red, fuchsia, blighter blue, turquoise, teal, purple etc….
-Small to medium size patterns are OK as well if you have a relatively plain background.
+Small to medium size patterns as well as tone on tone are OK as well if you have a relatively plain background.

 Most people don’t have a large selection of bolder colors in their closet since the color palette available in the stores these days is relatively grey and muted.
 This is the Zoom dilemma.
 What to wear to improve engagement?
 It’s a bit of a challenge to find brighter colors.
 Be persistent and keep your eyes open for those pops of color.
 They will pay off in the end.